celoyd/potato/docs/quickstart.md

 ## Chipping

-A _chip_ is jargon for a small image, often a sample pulled out of a larger image.
+A _chip_ is jargon for a small image pulled out of a larger image.

 The chipping process copies chips out of collections of images and resamples them into training pairs.
 The main arguments to the chipper are the path of an ARD (the tiled delivery package for an image) and the path of a directory in which to put training pairs of chips (as [`.pt` files](https://pytorch.org/docs/stable/generated/torch.save.html)).